HOW LONG IS THE BASEBALL SEASON?

 No parents, Team Parents, Scorekeepers, spectators or player siblings allowed on the field or in the dugout.
 There are no exceptions.

 No coaching or instructions to players from parents/spectators during games.
 Parents/spectators may encourage players but no coaching.

 Parents should refrain from approaching a coach during a game.
 If a parent has a question, it should be addressed by requesting to speak to the coach at the next practice.

 Team parents are the communication link between the coaches and the team.
 They hold an administrative role with several other important duties.
 They pick up the team’s uniforms for the coach, hand out the newsletters and photo packets and organize the snack schedule, end of season party and coaches’ appreciation.
 Let your child’s coach know if you are interested in being a Team Parent and you will be contacted by our Team Parent Director.

-Parents will be required to volunteer a minimum of 2 hours during the season.
+Yes.
+A representative of each player will be required to volunteer a minimum of 2 hours during the season.
 This may include working the concession stand, participating in league fundraising events, or general park cleanup/maintenance.
 You may opt out of volunteering and there may be a fee required.